jochumdev/lql-api/README.md

 # lql-api

-LQL API Client/Server for check_mk
+LQL API Client/Server for check_mk, something like a Database API for Check_MK.

 Look at [the LQL Docs](https://checkmk.com/cms_livestatus.html) to see what LQL can do for you.